erizov/Professor/semester_3/lecture_15_greedy_algorithms/activity_selection/README.md

 ## Do Not Confuse With

 - Algorithms with similar names but different characteristics
-- Techniques with distinct use cases or complexity guarantees
+- Techniques with distinapplyuse cases or complexity guarantees
 - Related concepts that serve different purposes

 ## Self-Assessment Questions